solahidris/oursololeveling/README.md

 # Our Solo Leveling

-A unique fitness tracking app inspired by the Solo Leveling universe that helps you progressively level up your workout routine through an RPG-style experience.
+A unique fitness tracking app inspired by the anime universe that helps you progressively level up your workout routine through an RPG-style experience.

 ## Features